audacioustux/devbox-remote/README.md

-# devbox-remote
+# devtopia

-A project template with Devbox + DevContainer + DinD + Minikube configurations.
+A generic development environment for remote development.

 ## Developer Guide